csci-1301/csci-1301.github.io/labs/ArrayOperations/readme.md

 Next, write statements that provide answers to following questions:

 #.
 Count the sum of all `numbers` then display the result.
 (The expected value is 102)
 #.
 Count how many times value 7 occurs in `numbers`, then display that value.
-Check that your program outputs the correct answer, which you can determine by visually observing the array contents.
+Check that your program outputs the correct answer, which you can determine by visually observing the array values.

 ## Finding values

 Lastly, implement the following statements:

 #.
 Find the _index_ of first 7, then display the index.
 If the value does not exist, display -1 to indicate it was not found.
-Check that your solution is correct by comparing your result to array contents.
+Check that your solution is correct by comparing your result what you can see by visually observing the array values.
 #.
 Find the maximum value in `numbers`.
-Check that statement you implement obtains the expected value.
+Check that statements you implement obtain the expected value.

 ## Evaluate your solution

-After implementing all methods above, and assuming you have obtained the expected values, _ideally_ your solution should still work even if the values stored in `numbers` array change, or if the array length changes.
+After implementing above methods, and assuming you have obtained the expected values, _ideally_ your solution should still work even if the values stored in `numbers` array change, or if the array length changes.

-To test your solution, go back to the beginning of the program where you declared `letters` array, then change the initialization so that the new array values are:
+To test your solution, go back to the beginning of the program where you declared `numbers` array, then change the initialization so that the new array values are:

 ```
 55, 92, 12, 90, 37, 18, 6, 20, 80, 18, 46, 19, 65, 68, 18